josh-jacobson/lambda-lecture-notes/3-2-advanced-state-mangement/3-async-redux.md

 # Async Redux

+## Goals
+* describe the Finite State Machine pattern and it's relationship to building Redux applications
+* implement Redux Middleware libraries into a Redux Store using `applyMiddleware`
+* effectively use `redux-thunk` and asynchronous action creators to consume data from external API's

 ## A visual example
 Here's the Redux data flow visualized, with the addition of asynchronous API calls:
 ![async Redux gif](images/redux_async.gif)